-The REIT is exposed to interest rate risk as a result of its mortgages; however, this risk is mitigated through management's strategy to structure its mortgages in fixed-rate arrangements.
+The REIT is exposed to interest rate risk as a result of its mortgages; however, this risk is mitigated through management's strategy to primarily structure its mortgages in fixed-rate arrangements.
+The REIT may, from time to time, enter into mortgages with variable rates as a way to quickly raise capital as opportunities arise.

 The REIT also structures its financings so as to stagger the maturities of its debt, minimizing the exposure to interest rate volatility in any one year.
-The REIT does not have any mortgages maturing in the next 12 months.